fu5ha/grayolson.me/content/blog/posts/programming/graphics/cse470hw3.md

 Yay!
 Now we just do that calculation for each \`t\` and \`theta\` when we discretize the surface and put the new normal vectors in their own array buffer to be used later as well.

-*To be continued... next will be the actual lighting calculations*
+*Continued [in part 2 here](/blog/programming/graphics/cse470hw3part2), which talks about the actual lighting calculations*